When I was 14 years old, my guitar teacher told me something important:

-The most common thing I hear from aspiring entrepreneurs is, “I have this idea for an app or site.
+One of the most common things I hear from aspiring entrepreneurs is, “I have this idea for an app or site.
 But I’m not technical, so I need to find someone who can make it for me.”

-I point them to my advice about how to hire a programmer, but as most of the good ones are already booked solid, it’s a pretty helpless position to be in.
+I point them to my advice about how to hire a programmer, but most programmers are already busy and expensive.

-If you heard someone say, “I have this idea for a song.
-But I’m not musical, so I need to find someone who will write, perform, and record it for me.” - you’d probably advise them to just take some time to sit down with a guitar or piano and learn enough to turn their ideas into reality.
+Imagine if someone said, “I have this idea for a song.
+But I’m not musical, so I need to find someone who will write, perform, and record it for me.”

-You could go through those books in a couple weeks of evenings, and you’d already know as much as 50% of the people out there calling themselves webdesigners or web programmers!
+You could go through those books or courses in a few weeks, and you’d already know as much as half of the people that call themselves web developers.

 It’s a really amazing feeling.
 The mystery is lifted.
 You’ll look at all websites in a new way.
 You’ll understand what’s going on behind the scenes.
 You’ll know how to do it yourself.
 It’s really empowering.
 (It’s definitely been the most rewarding thing I’ve ever learned.)